-Health Insurance Quotes in France
+Health insurance quotes in France

 Compare your health insurance with some of the best known medical insurance companies

-Bupa Global, one of the largest international health insurers, offers access to over 1.2m medical providers worldwide and ensures expats have the same coverage everywhere.
-Bupa settles directly with providers, so expats don’t pay upfront, and offers access to leading specialists without seeing a GP.
+With access to over 1.2m medical providers worldwide, Bupa Global ensures expats have the same coverage everywhere.
+As a leading international health insurer, the UK-headquartered company settles directly with providers, so its 15.5 million customers don’t pay upfront and can consult specialists without seeing a GP.